Winter Percussion FAQ

 The Northern California Percussion Alliance (NCPA) puts on the show and its web site @ https://nc-pa.org/ Is a good reference to times of performance, venue location and cost.

-Can I video the performance?
+May I video-record the performance?